-In Figure \ref{fig:profilingcodeforDcomp} we show the run-time of our code as a function of the total duration $T$ of the input data for a different number of free association variables $W_{ij}(t)$ per time instant $t$.
-We use the terminology ``free association variables'' to emphasize that some $W_{ij}(t)$ might be a priory set to zero if the distance between point $i$ and point $j$ at time $t$ is very large, which can save computation time.
-In the figure we choose the euclidean distance for $d(.,.)$ and the one-norm for matrix norm $\|.\|$ in the switch term.
+In Figure \ref{fig:profilingcodeforDcomp} we plot run-time in computing $\D_{comp}$ against the total duration $T$ of the input data for a different number of free association variables per time instant $t$.
+We use the term ``free association variables'' because, as explained after Thm. \ref{th:dcompisLP}, a few variables $W_{ij}(t)$ can be set to zero to sparsify the problem and save computation time.
+We choose the euclidean distance for $d$ and the one-norm for matrix norm $\|.\|$ in the switching cost.
 Similar run-times hold for other metrics.
-The run-time is computed for randomly generated sets of trajectories on a single core of a $1.4$GHz Intel Core i5 MacBook Air.
-In our tests, the ADMM always converged to $1$\% accuracy in less than $150$ iterations.
+The run-time is computed for randomly generated $A$ and $B$ on a single core of a $1.4$GHz Intel Core i5 MacBook Air.
+ADMM always converged to $1$\% accuracy in less than $150$ iterations.

-To interpret the plots, imagine you want to evaluate the quality of a tracker when tracking $22$ players in a soccer field.
-Imagine that the tracker operates at $30$ frames per second and also that your tracker is noisy so that it produces a few false tracks that create approximately $10$ extra points per instant.
-To compute $\mathcal{D}_{comp}$, and after you extend the ground-truth and hypothesis sets from $A$ and $B$ to $A^+$ and $B^+$, you are dealing with distance matrices with about $((22+10)\times 2)^2 = 4096$ variables per instant $t$.
-Using Fig.~\ref{fig:profilingcodeforDcomp} you can conclude that it will take you about $40$ seconds to evaluate the accuracy of $800/30 = 26.6$ seconds of data if you use a C implementation of the ADMM on a $1.4$GHz MacBook Air.
-If you reduce the number of free variables per frame to half by setting $W_{ij}(t)$ to zero if point $i$ and $j$ are larger than a given threshold then you can reduce the time to process $26.6$ seconds of data to about $20$ seconds.
+To interpret the plots, imagine we want to evaluate the quality of a tracker when tracking $22$ objects.
+Imagine that the tracker operates at $30$ frames per second and also that our tracker is noisy so that it produces a few false tracks that create approximately $10$ extra points per instant.
+To compute $\mathcal{D}_{comp}$, and after we extend the ground-truth and hypothesis sets from $A$ and $B$ to $A^+$ and $B^+$, we are dealing with distance matrices $D^{AB}(t)$ with about $((22+10)\times 2)^2 = 4096$ variables per instant $t$.
+Using Fig.~\ref{fig:profilingcodeforDcomp} we see that it take us about $40$ seconds to evaluate the accuracy of $800/30 = 26.6$ seconds of data.
+If we reduce the number of free variables per frame to half, e.g. by setting $W_{ij}(t)=0$ if $D^{AB}_{ij}(t)$ is larger than a given threshold, then we can reduce the time to process $26.6$ secs. of data to about $ 20$ secs.